-The stories that come out of this place are insane, from Rebel Wilson’s weight loss, to Lea Michele’s romance with now-Ranch trainer Matthew Paetz.
-But perhaps the most shocking thing we’ve ever heard about The Ranch at Live Oak is the sheer amount of exercise guests must submit to while they’re there.
-A day starts with the sounds of Tibetan chimes at 5:30 AM, followed by a one-hour morning stretch, a light breakfast, a crazy-steep four-ish-hour hike through the Santa Monica Mountains, and three hours of strength training and yoga.
-You’ll refuel on meals free of wheat, sugar, dairy, caffeine, and alcohol (think: chickpea and onion salad, parsnip puree, and Epsom-salt cocktails).
-A daily deep tissue massage, a one-hour nap every afternoon, and an 8:30 bedtime are the only somewhat redeeming aspects of the program.
+The stories that come out of this place are insane, from Rebel Wilson’s weight loss, to Lea Michele’s former romance with Ranch trainer Matthew Paetz.
+But perhaps the most shocking thing we’ve ever heard about the Ranch at Live Oak is the sheer amount of exercise guests must submit to while they’re there.
+A day starts with the sounds of Tibetan chimes at 5:30 AM, followed by a one-hour morning stretch, a light breakfast, a crazy-steep four-hour hike through the Santa Monica Mountains, and three hours of strength training and yoga.
+You’ll refuel on meals free of wheat, sugar, dairy, caffeine, and alcohol (think chickpea-and-onion salad, parsnip puree, and Epsom-salt cocktails).
+A daily deep-tissue massage, a one-hour nap every afternoon, and an eight-thirty bedtime are the only somewhat redeeming aspects of the program.

 From the website: “On our [four-hour] morning hikes, you will receive a small handful of almonds (generally about 6) … to help replace electrolytes and fuel the body.”